skyssolutions/lynxchan/src/be/Readme.txt

 opCell: template for the OP's.
 postCell: template for thread replies.
 thumb: image to be used for generic thumbnails.
+loginPage: template to be used for the login screen.
+accountPage: template to be used for the account page.

 Settings files that goes into the settings directory: general.json: